railsadminteam/rails_admin/docs/fields.md

 ## Making all fields readonly by default

-Per the [Models](https://github.com/sferik/rails_admin/wiki/Models#configuring-models-all-at-once) page under "Configuring models all at once", you can use the following to make fields read-only by default:
+Borrowing from [[Models#configuring-models-all-at-once], you can use the following to make fields read-only by default:

 ```rb
 RailsAdmin.config do |config|